Julia Reinold MSc

 6. Migration and Development

-Prior to starting her PhD project with ITEM, she worked as a research officer for the Migration Group.
+Prior to starting her PhD project, she worked as a research officer for UNU-MERIT's Migration Group.
 In this position she contributed to various research projects commissioned for instance by European Union Institutions, International Organisations (UNDP, ICMPD, ILO) and Development Organisations (GIZ, DFID) using both qualitative and quantitative methods.
 In addition, she has experience in writing research funding proposals.
 Julia finished both her Bachelor degree in European Studies and her Master degree in Public Policy and Human Development with a specialization in Regional Integration and Multi-Level Governance at Maastricht University.
 Her Master’s thesis examined the migration intentions of university graduates in the Euregio Meuse-Rhine.